 Prepared for the Future

 We know our students as complete human beings, help them explore their goals and ambitions, and ensure that their next step allows them to flourish.
 We work with students at every phase of the college process: developing a balanced college list, providing workshops on essay writing and interviewing techniques, reviewing applications, and everything in between.
-The results: The Class of 2022 will attend 51 colleges (42 private, nine public) in 21 states, the District of Columbia, England, and Switzerland.
+The results: The Class of 2023 will attend 47 colleges (40 private, 7 public) in 19 states, the District of Columbia, and England.

 For More Information